waldur/ansible-waldur-generator/README.md

         2. If it exists, it calls the `destroy` operation to remove it.

 -   **Configuration Example (`generator_config.yaml`):**
-    This example creates a `project` module for managing Waldur projects, showcasing resolvers for handling dependencies.

-    ```yaml
-    modules:
-      # The key 'project' is used for the module filename project.
-      - name: project
-        plugin: crud

-        # The value is used for user-facing strings (e.g., in error messages).
-        resource_type: "project"

-        # Optional.
-If omitted, it will be auto-generated as "Manage projects in Waldur."
-        description: "Manage Projects in Waldur."

-        # This mandatory block maps standard Ansible actions to your API's operationIds.
-        operations:
-          list: "projects_list" # Used to check if the resource exists.
-          create: "projects_create" # Used when state=present and resource doesn't exist.
-          destroy: "projects_destroy" # Used when state=absent and resource exists.

-        # This optional block defines how to resolve certain parameters from a
-        # user-friendly name/UUID into an API URL, which is often required by the API.
-        resolvers:
-          # 'customer' is the name of the Ansible parameter to be resolved.
-          customer:
-            # The operationId used to find the resource by name.
-            list: "customers_list"
-            # The operationId used to find the resource by UUID (more efficient).
-            retrieve: "customers_retrieve"
-            # A user-friendly error message if the resource can't be found.
-            error_message: "Customer '{value}' not found."
-    ```

     This example creates a `security_group` module that is a **nested resource** under a tenant, and supports both simple updates (description) and a special action (set_rules).

     ```yaml
     modules:
       - name: security_group
         plugin: crud
-        resource_type: "security group"
+        resource_type: "OpenStack security group"
-        description: "Manage OpenStack Security Groups."
+        description: "Manage OpenStack Security Groups and their rules in Waldur."

-        # This block maps standard Ansible actions to your API's operationIds.
+        # The core prefix for inferring standard API operation IDs.
+        # By providing this, the generator automatically enables:
+        #  - `check`: via `openstack_security_groups_list`
+        #  - `delete`: via `openstack_security_groups_destroy`
+        base_operation_id: "openstack_security_groups"

+        # The 'operations' block is now only for EXCEPTIONS and detailed configuration.
+        # Since 'check' and 'delete' follow the convention, they are omitted here.
         operations:
-          list: "openstack_security_groups_list"
-          create: "openstack_tenants_create_security_group" # A nested create endpoint
-          destroy: "openstack_security_groups_destroy"
-          update: "openstack_security_groups_update"     # For PATCH updates

-        # This block is crucial for creating resources on nested endpoints.
-        # It maps the URL path placeholder '{uuid}' to the 'tenant' Ansible parameter.
-        path_param_maps:
-          create:
-            uuid: "tenant"

-        # This block defines how to handle updates for existing resources.
-        update_config:
+          # Configure the 'update' operation.
+          update:
+            # The 'id' is omitted because the API follows the default convention
+            # of using the '_partial_update' suffix.

-          # A list of fields that trigger a PATCH update if changed.
+            # A list of simple fields that are mutable.
+If the user provides a
+            # different value for 'name' or 'description', a PATCH request will
+            # be sent to update the resource.
-          fields:
+            fields: ["name", "description"]

-            - "description"
-          # A map of special actions that call dedicated POST endpoints.
+            # Defines special, non-standard update actions that call dedicated
+            # POST endpoints.
+These are idempotent and schema-aware.
             actions:
+              # 'set_rules' is the logical name for our action.
               set_rules:
-              # The operation to call when the 'rules' parameter is provided.
+                # The specific operationId to call when this action is triggered.
                 operation: "openstack_security_groups_set_rules"
-              # The Ansible parameter that provides data for this action.
+                # The name of the Ansible parameter that triggers this action and
+                # provides its data.
+The runner will only call the operation if
+                # the user provides the 'rules' parameter AND its value differs
+                # from the resource's current state.
                 param: "rules"

+          # Override the 'create' operation.
+          # This is necessary because creating a security group is a NESTED action
+          # under a tenant, so it doesn't follow the standard '[base_id]_create' pattern.
+          create:
+            id: "openstack_tenants_create_security_group"

+            # This block is crucial for nested endpoints.
+It maps the placeholder
+            # in the API URL path (`/api/openstack-tenants/{uuid}/...`) to the
+            # name of an Ansible parameter (`tenant`).
+            path_params:
+              uuid: "tenant"

-        # This block defines how to resolve parent/foreign key parameters.
+        # This block defines how to resolve dependencies.
         resolvers:
-          # The 'tenant' parameter is used in `path_param_maps` and must be resolved.
+          # We need a resolver for 'tenant' because it's used in `path_params` for
-          tenant:
-            list: "openstack_tenants_list"
-            retrieve: "openstack_tenants_retrieve"
-            error_message: "Tenant '{value}' not found."
+          # the 'create' operation.
+This tells the generator how to convert the
+          # user-friendly tenant name or UUID into the internal API URL/UUID
+          # needed for the API call.
+          tenant: "openstack_tenants" # Shorthand for the tenants resolver
+    ```
 ---

 ### 3. The `order` Plugin